12 sports idioms that are used in business English

 This phrase refers to the end of the day.
 This comes from all sorts of sports, but it means the same thing as “end of day”.
 It’s worth noting the phrase “at the end of the day” can be used differently to mean “when we take everything into consideration”.
 “I need this document by the end of the day/close of play” means you have a task to complete before the end of the business day.
 “At the end of the day, we performed well this quarter”, however, does not refer to a singular day but to the overall financial performance over the quarter.

 This means a person that you can rely on to get the work done properly.
 Rugby commentators use this phrase to mean a player who catches well and doesn’t drop the ball.
 You would refer to a specific person as a safe pair of hands, for example: “Let’s give that IT project to Anna, she’s a safe pair of hands.”

-If you succeed at something three times in a short period of time, English speakers may use this phrase, as it’s related to both cricket and British football, where a player takes three wickets in succession or scores three goals in the same game.
+If you succeed at something three times in a short period, English speakers may use this phrase, as it’s related to both cricket and British football, where a player takes three wickets in succession or scores three goals in the same game.

 A term to describe the beginning of something.
 In American football and British football, this is the beginning of the game.
 In business English, you might talk about having a ‘kick-off meeting’ to begin a big project.

 Whether it’s a kick-off meeting or getting those finance reports in by close of play, sports vocabulary is everywhere in business English.
-Knock it out of the park with your next business presentation by using a few of these colourful phrases, and move beyond basic business English vocabulary.
-One of the benefits of Lingoda are their native-speaking teachers, who can help you improve your business English vocabulary in small classes with plenty of time for practise.
+Knock it out of the park with your next business presentation by using a few of these colorful phrases, and move beyond basic business English vocabulary.
+One of the benefits of Lingoda are their native-level teachers, who can help you improve your business English vocabulary in small classes with plenty of time for practice.